Urigo/WhatsApp-Clone-Tutorial/.tortilla/manuals/views/step1.md

 [}]: #

-> Remember to run `yarn prettier` before you comit your changes!
+> Remember to run `yarn format` before you commit your changes!

 **End of intro**